MLSTRUCT/MLSTRUCT-FP/README.rst

         ffd...faf.png
         fp.json

-Each image is stored in PNG format, with transparent background.
+Each image is stored in PNG format with a transparent background.
 Image size ranges between 6500 and 9500 px.
 Each file represents a distinct floor, whose labels (wall polygons, slabs) and metadata are stored within fp.json.